 Diversifying CUNY’s Leadership: A CUNY-Harvard Consortium

-- A Project: Over the course of the program, participants will work on a project the addresses CUNY’s commitment to diversity and inclusion and benefits their department, college or the university.
+- Complete a project that addresses CUNY’s commitment to diversity and inclusion and benefits their college and their mentor’s college

-Tenured professorial rank faculty with administrative experience (e.g., as department chair, college/university governance leader, college-wide or university-wide task force leader) and mid-level administrators, including Assistant and Associate Deans and Provosts, Directors and Higher Education Officers (i.e., full HEOs), are eligible to apply.
+Tenured (at the time of application) professorial rank faculty with administrative experience (e.g., as department chair, college/university governance leader, college-wide or university-wide task force leader) and mid-level administrators, including Assistant and Associate Deans and Provosts, Directors and Higher Education Officers (i.e., full HEOs), are eligible to apply.

 Applicants must be committed to diversity of thought, perspective and identity and the idea that inclusion strengthens the University.

-For additional information, including application requirements, please download the application materials here.
+For additional information, including application requirements, please download the application here.